software-engineering-at-home/content/TOPICS.md

 ## Programming Languages

-Specific topics related to named programming languages.
+Specific topics related to named programming languages; for example how to get started, what the prerequisites are, what integrated development environments (IDEs) are available, and matching test frameworks to use.

 ### Topics

 - .NET basics